István Szántó

-István Szántó (also known as István Arator; 1541 in Diocese of Győr, Hungary – 1612 in Olmütz, Kingdom of Bohemia) was a Hungarian Jesuit missionary and teacher.
+István Szántó (also known as István Arator; 1541–1612) was a Hungarian Jesuit missionary and teacher.

 Life

-Szántó was fifteen years old when his mother and three siblings were kidnapped by the Turks.
+Szántó was born in 1541 in Diocese of Győr, Hungary.
+He was fifteen years old when his mother and three siblings were kidnapped by the Turks.
 He was then cared for by his uncle.
 In 1560, the Bishop of Nitra sent him to the German College in Rome.
 The following year, he applied to enter the Jesuits, and studied philosophy and theology at the Roman College.

 In 1565 he was sent to Vienna, where he taught grammar and thence went as professor to a boarding school in Nagyszombat (now Trnava, Slovakia).
 He was ordained priest in 1566.
 The succeeding years were spent studying at the university of Vienna, where he lectured on philosophy.
 Szántó proved highly influential among his students, but was a bit overbearing in other contexts.
 In 1575 he was appointed the Hungarian confessor at St. Peter's Basilica.

 His endeavours to found a Hungarian College in Rome after the model of the German College met with but temporary success.
 The monastery of the Hermits of St. Paul near Santo Stefano Rotondo on the Coelian was to serve for this purpose.
 The order had been founded by Eusebius of Esztergom; Santo Stefano served as the unofficial church of Hungarians in Rome.
 The deed of foundation was approved by Pope Gregory XIII, and the college was opened on 28 May 1579.
 The pope, however, soon united the college with the German College, because few Hungarian students were able to travel to Rome from the Turkish-occupied, Kingdom of Hungary.